jmw-phys/iNORG/README.md

     realized: read and save the nature transform matrix. next do : try to connect with the eDMFT soft.
     thinking: how to add the matrix calculation.

+Version: v1.2.11 @ 2023.11.02
+    realized: finish the API with the eDMFT. (!!! only for the t2g orbital system !!!) next do : try to modify the eDMFT's python code.
+    thinking: (same as prev)